mmcc1/crystalline/README.md

 Part A:
 1. Load the plaintext, key and salt files into memory (circular buffer for each).
-2. Calculate the location of the bits to switch based on the formula 'key*salt' (key*salt*salt2 in Crystalline2)
+2. Calculate the location of the bits to switch based on the formula 'key*salt'
 3. Select the current bit index in the plaintext and XOR it with the value 1
 4. Swap the bit with the bit identified in step 2.
 5. Increment the index in the plaintext, key and salt (looping around the buffer necessary)